2025 Honda Odyssey

 out of 10

-How does the Odyssey drive?
-The Odyssey just might be the exception where it is OK to use the words "minivan" and "fun" in the same sentence.
-Its V6 engine offers enough power for your merging and passing needs even when you've got the cabin full of passengers.
-In our testing, the Odyssey Elite accelerated from 0 to 60 mph in 7.6 seconds, essentially an average time for a V6-powered minivan.
+How does the Honda Odyssey drive?
+The Odyssey's V6 engine offers enough power for merging and passing even with a van load of passengers.
+In our testing, the Odyssey Elite accelerated from 0 to 60 mph in 7.6 seconds, average for a V6-powered minivan.
+A smooth-shifting 10-speed automatic transmission unobtrusively chooses the proper gear.
+If we had to pick a nit, it'd be that the engine stop-start system is a bit unrefined, but it can be disabled.

 Comfort

-2025 Honda Odyssey pricing in Slidell, LA
+2025 Honda Odyssey pricing in Ashburn, VA

 Edmunds suggests you pay

-Storage
+Storage & cargo

-How’s the storage?
+How’s storage and cargo?
 Few vehicles can best a minivan here.
 The storage well behind the third row is deep and perfect for grocery bags.
 The third-row seats are lifted and lowered manually, which requires a little muscle, but the strap handle system is easy enough to use.
 The Odyssey has an impressive max capacity of 144.9 cubic feet of storage with the third row lowered and the second-row seats taken out.
 The second-row seats are bulky and hard to remove, yet their side-to-side adjustability is a helpful storage solution if you don't need a fully flat floor.

 How’s the fuel economy?
 The EPA estimates the Odyssey Elite, which is what we tested, gets 22 mpg in combined city/highway driving.
 That's average for a minivan.
 On our real-world evaluation route, which is primarily composed of highway driving, we observed 21 mpg.
 This indicates the Odyssey might underperform with respect to the EPA's estimates.

 As a kid-mobile, the versatility of a minivan is unbeatable.
-As road trip transport for five or six adults, the Odyssey is nearly as accommodating.
+As road-trip transport for five or six adults, the Odyssey is nearly as accommodating.
 And for the weekend home-improvement warrior, it's a cavernous, lockable space for all your stuff.
 Not convinced it's cool?
 This one also drives like a car and has flexible seating, USB ports galore, and in-cabin tech offerings to keep everyone entertained.

-Which Odyssey does Edmunds recommend?
+Which Odyssey trim does Edmunds recommend?

 We think it's hard to beat the base Honda Odyssey EX-L. It's well equipped with about all you need for daily family shuttling and longer trips on the highway, such as sliding second-row seats, leather upholstery and wireless Apple CarPlay/Android Auto connectivity.
 The higher trims get you some nice extras, but the EX-L offers a great foundation.